leeper/surveyexpcourse/index.md

 title: Home
 ---

-# "Survey Experiments in Practice" Short Course #
+# "Survey Experiments in Practice" Short Course

 This page holds materials for a short course called "Survey Experiments in Practice" to be taught at the [Barcelona Summer School in Survey Methodology](http://www.upf.edu/survey/Summer/) at Universitat Pompeu Fabra in Barcelona.
-The short course involves five 2-hour sessions, tentatively scheduled to run from 11:30-13:30 each morning July 4-8, 2016.
-Slides, readings, and materials for each session of the course will be available here shortly.
+The short course involves two 4-hour sessions, scheduled to run from 9:00-13:00 each morning July 6-7, 2017.
+Slides, readings, and materials for each session of the course are available here.

 ## Overview